WebStandardsFuture/standards-of-behavior/README.md

 ### Q: What are some examples of golden rule A?
 (Recognize the validity of others’ points of view)

-A: If someone thinks P is more important than Q and you think Q is more important than P, recognize that their prioritization may be valid in their view, and try to understand their chain of reasoning.
+A: If someone thinks P is more important than Q and you think Q is more important than P, recognize that their prioritization may be valid (particularly from their perspective), and try to understand their chain of reasoning.
 If someone thinks X needs to be fixed before consensus, try your best to fix X, or come up with constructive (see rule C) reasons why that is difficult, or simpler alternatives that may satisfy the same need.

 ### Q: What are some examples of golden rule B?
 (Don’t assume, ask instead)

-A: Don’t make assumptions about what others say that they did not explicitly state.
+A: Don’t make assumptions about what others think that they did not explicitly state.
 Instead, ask questions to help clarify.
-For example, rather than assuming X means Y, ask: “when you said X is not a problem, are you also saying that Y is not a problem?” or “I’m not sure why you think X is an important problem, is there a use case I’m not considering?”
+For example, rather than assuming X means Y, ask: “when you said X is not a problem, are you also saying that Y is not a problem?” or “Can you tell me more about why you believe X is an important problem?
+Is there a use case I’m not considering?”
 Also understand that a common anti-pattern is “Well, since you agree with V, obviously you must agree with W.” When V and W are not absolutely and directly related, this is a form of unfounded assumption.
 Ask instead - “I think W follows from V, which I think you agree with.
 Do you agree?”

 ### Q: What are some examples of golden rule C?
 (Take actions that are constructive, and move towards consensus when possible)